FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Production_**

   For this production, I adjusted the aesthetics for the game, including a fire hydrant for the water stream, and creating a street view.
+I also added instructions for the water control.

   _Scene View_